BrightspaceUI/core/components/status-indicator/README.md

 - `state` (String, default: `'default'`): State of status indicator to display.
 Can be one of  `default`, `success`, `alert` , `none`
 - `text` (required, String): The text that is displayed within the status indicator
 - `bold` (Boolean): Use when the status is very important and needs to have a lot of prominence

+## Future Enhancements

+Looking for an enhancement not listed here?
+Create a GitHub issue!